 A HERS inspection is required to obtain this credit.
+All DWHR unit(s) shall be certified to the Energy Commission according to the following requirements:

-This credit is available for either DHW system serving single dwelling unit or multiple dwelling units.
-Vertical DWHR unit(s) shall be compliant with CSA B55.2, tested and labeled in accordance with CSA B55.1.
-Sloped DWHR unit(s) shall be tested and labeled with IAPMO IGC 346-2017.
-All DWHR unit(s) shall be certified to the Energy Commission as qualified for credit as a DWHR.
+- (a) Vertical DWHR unit(s) shall be compliant with CSA B55.2, and tested and labeled in accordance with CSA B55.1.
+Sloped DWHR unit(s) shall be compliant with IAPMO PS 92, and tested and labeled with IAPMO IGC 346-2017. - (b) The DWHR unit(s) shall have a minimum rated effectiveness of 42 percent.